ESCOMP/CMEPS/doc/source/esmflds.rst

   application

-* ``addmap`` determines how each source field is mapped from its source mesh to a target destinatinon mesh.
+* ``addmap`` determines how each source field is mapped from its source mesh to a target destinations mesh.
 Note that a given source field may be mapped to more than one destination meshes and so there can be more than one call to ``addmap`` for that source field.

 * ``addmrg`` subsequent to the field mapping, how a collection of source fields is merged to the target destination field.

+.. note:: In all these functions, specific components are accessed using a comp_index, where comp_index can be any of [compatm, compice, compglc, complnd, compocn, comprof, compwav].

 This section describes the API for the calls that determine the above information.
 All of the API's discussed below use the code in the